oceanprotocol-archive/dev-ocean/doc/service-agreements.md

 If a data owner is publishing a data set which is too large or too sensitive to leave its premises, it's important for better consumption, that they must provide and bundle the compute service with the data.
 The service agreement between the data owner and the consumer will then be prepared accordingly.

-### Third-party verification of service delivery
+### Third-party verification of services delivery

 Third party verifiers are also considered service providers in the context of Ocean Protocol.
 If a service provided needs third-party verification then the verification service should also be part of the same service agreement.
 This would then be a service agreement between at least three parties - consumer, service provider(s) and verifiers (also service providers).
 The verification service should also be registered/published via an Ocean marketplace.

 ### Payments and escrows

-The service agreement should provide clear terms and execution of payments.
+The service agreement should provide clear terms for processing of payments.
 For a fair game, the service agreements should have a provision of payment using escrows where both the provider and the consumer should lock a minimum deposit.
 Once the service is provided, the payments should be unlocked for both parties.

 ### Terms of payment

 As per the nature of the services provided as part of Ocean Protocol, the service agreements can follow primarily two types of payment terms.

 1. Fixed Fee - For a single instance of service provided (running an algorithm on a data-set and returning results), the terms of payment can be a one-time fixed fee.
-1. Time and Material - For a continuous set of services a time and material service agreement can also be set-up between the consumer and the provider.
+1. Time and Material - For a continuous set of services, a time and material service agreement can also be set-up between the consumer and the provider.
 (Think of it as hiring a delivery provider when selling your product on Amazon.)
     1. Bundling of compute with data for all instances of data consumption (mostly relevant at lower-levels, sub-contracts)
     1. Verification of results for all data sets consumed.
 This is relevant for scenarios where a consumer would like to hire a verifier using a blanket agreement for getting all services verified.